-The CHEOPS Mission Consortium (representing ~30 institutions spread over 11 ESA member countries) has built the CHEOPS instrument and operates the satellite.
-It has set up a Science Team, which includes five ESA-appointed members, to establish the GTO Programme that will account for eighty percent (80%) of the science time of the mission.
+The CHEOPS Mission Consortium (representing ~40 institutions spread over 11 ESA member countries) has built the CHEOPS instrument and operates the satellite.
+It has set up a Science Team to establish the GTO Programme.
+Of the nominal science operations time, at least eighty percent (80%) in the NM and seventy percent (70%) in the EM1 are available to the GTO Programme.
+The Science Team includes five ESA-appointed members in the NM.
+It includes the ESA PS as an ex-officio member, five ESA-appointed members, and six respective Collaborators (one per member) in the EM1.